Skip to content

 • clustercontrol-clud - ClusterControl cloud's file manager module

-• s9s-tools - ClusterControl CLI (s9s) - Download it from here.
+• s9s-tools - ClusterControl CLI (s9s) - Download from here.

-• s9s-tools-lib - ClusterControl CLI (s9s) library - Download it from here.
+• libs9s0 - ClusterControl CLI (s9s) library - Download from here.

-2. Upload the packages to the server and install them using dpkg command:
+3. Upload all the packages to the ClusterControl host and install them using dpkg command:

 sudo dpkg -i clustercontrol*.deb